 So we align ourselves with the ancient church whenever possible (we are gently liturgical, we celebrate old truths).
 But we seek to to do so in a way that speaks to the questions our culture is asking (honest answers for honest questions).

 Kids are welcome.
-And so are friends.
+So are friends.

 Curious?
 Ask how to find a location near you!